Stee-T/NARMAX/Examples/1_Linear_in_the_Parameters/README.md

 <br/>

 ##  4. Validation Data
-Since many models are created by the arborescence, a validation procedure chosing the best system is required.
+Since many models are created by the arborescence, a validation procedure choosing the best system is required.
 This basic example demonstrates the use of the provided `rFOrLSR.DefaultValidation` function with its required data.

 **DefaultValidation:** The the provided `rFOrLSR.DefaultValidation` is designed to imitate step 3.
 Thus, all 3 CTors are called with their arguments contained in the `ValidationDict` dictionary.
 Regressor-CTors are bypassed by setting their arguments to the respective identities, being (0,0) for the *Lagger*, 0 for the ExpansionOrder and the [ rFOrLSR.Identity ] for the NonLinearizer with additionally None for the *MakeRational* argument (which is explained in the next tutorial).
 The code generates 5 validation sequences to test the solutions on 5 different input sequences.